NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images

 \section{Discussion}

 \textbf{Render artifacts.} There are two main reasons that result in artifacts in the rendered images.
-The first source of artifacts is the inherent non-linearity of the ray finding process for the virtual fisheye camera.
-To demonstrate this, the distribution of the ray crossing points \(\mathbf{q}\) on the image plane of an example \(50\times 50\) pixel render image is illustrated in \cref{subfig:rays}.
+The first source of artifacts is the inherent non-linearity of the ray finding process for the virtual fisheye camera, see \cref{subfig:rays}.
 Artifacts of such source show as stripes in the rendered images, see \cref{subfig:artifact}.
 The artifacts become more prominent as the render size increases.
 This problem can be partially reduced by training with higher resolution images and keeping the rendered subjects smaller than in the origin dataset.
-Due to this problem, the human36m subset is not rendered with \(h=1.0\) and \(R=0.5\).
-The subjects are larger than in the training images in this setting, and the artifacts become unacceptable.
+Due to this problem, the human36m subset is not rendered with \(h=1.0\) and \(R=0.5\), as the subjects are larger than in the training images in this setting, and the artifacts become unacceptable.

 The second source of artifacts is non-human objects in the scene.
-Since SMPL only explicitly model the human body, objects that are very close to the actor are implicitly modeled as deformable part of the body, but objects that are farther away cannot be modeled correctly. \Cref{fig:badobject} shows a few examples.
+Since SMPL only explicitly model the human body, objects that are very close to the actor are implicitly modeled as deformable part of the body, but objects that are farther away cannot be modeled correctly. \Cref{fig:artifact1}b-d shows a few examples.
 A related issue is that the model cannot be trained properly if major parts of the body are covered by objects or large pieces of clothes.
-For example, if the actor wears a long and puffy dress, and the legs and feet are not visible, the training cannot converge due to the ambiguity in the lower body SMPL mesh.
+For example, if the actor wears a long, puffy dress, and the legs and feet are not visible, training cannot converge due to ambiguity in the lower body SMPL mesh.

 \textbf{Computational cost.} In the current implementation of the NToP pipeline, one model must be trained for each actor, and training one model takes 24 hours in average with our setup of two Nvidia TITAN RTX GPUs.
 Rendering with the same hardware takes 4\,\(\sim\)\,7 seconds per image, depending on the rendered subject size.
-Therefore, the total computation time for NToP570K amounts to 80 days.
+Therefore, the total computation time for NToP amounts to 80 days.